-To understand the history of these beautiful gorges, it is necessary to go back to their source.
-Tributary of the Lot, Truyère is a 167 km long river that crosses three departments: Cantal, Lozère and Aveyron.
-The rise of the waters and the configuration of the valleys favored the birth of astonishing natural formations.
-Sometimes called Valat of the Three Sisters , the Truyère is born in the mountains of Margeride before rushing into deep gorges.
+To understand the history of these magnificent gorges of the Truyère, it is necessary to go back to their source.
+A tributary of the Lot, the Truyère is a 167 km long river which crosses three departments: Cantal, Lozère and Aveyron.
+The rising waters and the configuration of the valleys have favoured the birth of astonishing natural formations.
+Sometimes nicknamed the Valat des Trois-Sœurs, the Truyère originates in the Margeride mountains before flowing into deep gorges.

-The gorges of Truyère are known for their beauty, their castles but also for the many dams built to channel the rising waters.
-The most elegant is probably the viaduct Garabit, work of Gustave Eiffel put into service in 1888 to allow trains to cross the river.
-The dams of Grandval and Sarrans are for many the most impressive.
-By following the course of Truyère, you will see other hydroelectric dams (dam of Lanau, Dam Couesques) that deserve a detour during your stay at the Le Belvédère campsite.
+The gorges of the Truyère are known for their beauty, their castles but also for the numerous dams built to channel the rising waters.
+The most elegant is undoubtedly the Garabit Viaduct, the work of Gustave Eiffel, which was put into service in 1888 to allow trains to cross the river.
+The Grandval and Sarrans dams are for many the most impressive.
+As you follow the course of the Truyère, you will see other hydroelectric dams (Lanau dam, Couesques dam) which are worth a diversion during your stay at the Le Belvédère campsite.
 Another emblematic site to see is the famous Treboul bridge.